procf/colloids-setup/04-Using-VMD.md

 The default background color is black, but many of our simulations show up better on white.
 To change the background color go to **VMD Main** and open the "Graphics" menu and choose "Colors..."

-In the **Color Controls** window go to the "Categories" list and select "Display," then go to the "Names" list and select "Background," and the "Colors" list and select "8 white"
+In the newly opened **Color Controls** window go to the "Categories" list and select "Display," then go to the "Names" list and select "Background," and the "Colors" list and select "8 white"

 If you like, you can change the default color for a given setting by clicking the "Default" button at the bottom of the screen after making your selection.
 <br>